Skip to Main Content

 Executive team profiles

-Download a high resolution image of Helen Dean CBE (JPG)
+Download a high resolution image of Ian Cornelius (JPG)

 Dan Davis, Chief Risk Officer at Nest is a Certified member of the Institute of Risk Management.
 He has 10 years' senior experience leading risk and compliance teams within pensions and prior to this in high profile civil engineering projects.
 Dan has also supported the World Bank with their engagements in Georgia and Bulgaria to set up and improve the risk and governance structures of their national pension providers.